Build Up Open Call

-Do you know a publicly accessible space that could better serve the needs of young people?
+Do you know a publicly accessible space that could better serve the needs of local young people?

 Young people are often excluded from decisions about their communities.
 Especially in areas of regeneration.
+Their voices, understanding and connection to the places they live are often overlooked and undervalued.
 At Build Up, we’re working to change that.

-Over the past ten years, we’ve co-created 50 inclusive spaces that young people still cherish.
-Together, we’ve built hang-out spaces, parkour courses, play areas and gardens; places where young people can relax, play socialise, and most importantly, feel welcome.
+Over the past ten years, we’ve co-created 55 inclusive outdoor spaces that young people still cherish.
+Together, we’ve built hang out spaces, parkour courses, play areas and gardens; places where young people can relax, play and socialise, and most importantly, feel welcome.
 Our projects enable young people to influence their local area, be heard, and regain their sense of belonging.

 What we’re looking for:

 For this Open Call we’re looking for projects that support young people to shape publicly accessible outdoor spaces across London.
+By ‘public spaces’ we mean places that, once projects are complete, anyone can access 24 hours a day.
 This might include projects on high streets, residential estates, parks, playgrounds, seating spaces and sports facilities.

 Limited public space has a negative effect on young people, their mental health and their sense of belonging.
 We want to hear about ideas for projects that will help create spaces for young people to spend time and feel welcome in their local area.